Washers & Dryers

 • Dryers more than 8–10 years old showing performance decline

 Standard appliance repairs in Connecticut typically range from $150–$550, depending on the issue and appliance type.
-Catching problems early—before overheating damages additional components—almost always means lower repair costs.
+Catching problems early—before overheating damages additional components—almost always means lower repair costs overall.

-The Energy and Cost Impact You Can't Ignore
+The Energy Cost You Can't Afford to Ignore

 Extended drying cycles aren't just inconvenient—they're expensive.
-Running your dryer an extra 15–30 minutes per load can add $15–30 per month to your winter electric bills.
-Over a full Connecticut winter, that's potentially $100+ in wasted energy.
+Running your dryer an extra 15–30 minutes per load can add $15–30 per month to your winter electric bill.
+Over a full Connecticut winter, that's potentially $100 or more in wasted energy.

-More importantly, an overworked dryer has a shortened lifespan.
+An overworked dryer also has a shortened lifespan.
 Components designed to last 10–15 years may fail in 7–8 when consistently stressed by restricted airflow and extended run times.
-A professional vent inspection and cleaning costs a fraction of premature appliance replacement.
+A professional vent inspection and cleaning costs a fraction of what premature appliance replacement does.

-With Eversource rates already among the highest in the nation, Connecticut homeowners simply can't afford inefficient appliances.
-Taking proactive steps now—whether DIY maintenance or scheduling a professional vent inspection with MY APPLIANCE Repair—protects both your wallet and your dryer.
+With Eversource rates already among the highest in the nation, Connecticut homeowners can't afford inefficient appliances.
+Whether you handle maintenance yourself or schedule a professional CT appliance repair inspection, taking action now protects both your wallet and your dryer.

-Your dryer isn't necessarily failing just because it struggles in January.
-Understanding the cold weather connection empowers you to take the right action—whether that's clearing snow from your exterior vent, upgrading to insulated ductwork, or recognizing when a real repair need is hiding behind seasonal symptoms.
+Your dryer isn't necessarily failing just because it takes longer in winter.
+Understanding the cold weather connection gives you the knowledge to take the right action—whether that's clearing snow from your exterior vent, upgrading to insulated ductwork, or recognizing when a real repair need is hiding behind seasonal symptoms.

-For Connecticut homeowners dealing with dryer performance issues this winter, MY APPLIANCE Repair offers same-day service across the state.
+For Connecticut homeowners across Fairfield, Hartford, New Haven, and Middlesex counties dealing with dryer performance issues this winter, MY APPLIANCE Repair offers same-day service throughout the state.
 Schedule your repair online or contact our team—we'll have your appliance running efficiently again, fast.

 Appliance giving you trouble?